jake100/stealthlang/README.md

 import otherFile as o
 import library as lib
 import thing from library as t
-#brings all w's public members into scope
+#brings all windows's public members into scope
 using window from graphicsLib

 #global variables